mtakaki/CredentialStorageService/README.md

 Its main purpose is to remove the need to store credential in code or configuration files and, instead, have the clients retrieve the credentials it needs from a centralized server.
 It also facilitates credential rotation, as clients can periodically retrieve the credentials from the server without downtime.

 The data is encrypted using a random AES symmetric key and this key is encrypted using the client's RSA public key.
-So the data can only be retrieved using the private key, which resides in the client.
+So, the data can only be retrieved using the private key, which resides in the client.
+The server doesn't have the ability to decrypt its own information, so even if the data is stolen, it can't be decrypted without the private key.

 There's a test sandbox server running the service available at: [https://credential-service.herokuapp.com/swagger](https://credential-service.herokuapp.com/swagger) Please keep in mind this is a test server and it may not be up all the time and it may not be secured.